Wouldn't it be just great if everyone got along with everyone?

 With the conflict acknowledged, a project manager should set the ground rules for its resolution.
 This starts with everyone involved

-agreeing to cooperate towards resolving the conflict, which involves getting agreement from team members that they'll put the team and the project first, and set aside any opinion or ideas for the time being.
+agreeing to cooperate towards resolving the conflict, which involves getting agreement from team members that they'll put the team and the project first, and set aside their opinions or ideas for the time being.
 This allows project managers to focus on asking questions to find the specific causes and understand the roots of the conflict.

 3) Clarify positions